anshulsc/Cross-Lingual-Alignmenr/readme.md

 ## **Next Steps**

-- Experiment with different text preprocessing techniques to improve the quality of the embeddings.
+1. **Experimentation**: Try different preprocessing techniques, such as stemming or lemmatization, to further clean the text.
-- Try different embedding models like FastText or GloVe, depending on the task.
+2. **Embedding Models**: Experiment with different models, such as GloVe or Word2Vec, to compare results.
-- Use the trained embeddings for downstream applications, such as classification, clustering, or information retrieval.
+3. **Applications**: Use the trained embeddings for downstream tasks such as clustering, classification, or semantic similarity.

 ---

-Let me know if you need any further details added to the documentation!
+Let me know if you need any more details added to the documentation!